RCRA Permitted Treatment, Storage, and Disposal (TSD) Facilities

 8 Hour TSDF Operations Refresher Online Training Course

-For current employees, or employees who have previously taken the initial 24-hour TSDF operations online training course, or for those employees who have prior field experience of working at TSD facilities, the OSHA HAZWOPER standard recommends 8-hour annual refresher training when continuing to work at TSD facilities.
-This training program must be taken annually to ensure that employees are updated and able to retain the knowledge to continue to safeguard their health and the safety of their co-workers while working at TSD facilities.
+For current employees, or employees who have previously taken the initial 24-hour TSDF HAZWOPER (p) series online training course, or for those employees who have prior field experience of working at TSD facilities, the OSHA HAZWOPER standard recommends an 8-hour annual refresher training when continuing to work at TSD facilities.
+This training course must be taken annually to ensure that employees are updated and able to retain their knowledge while they continue to safeguard their health and the safety of their co-workers at TSD facilities.

 The areas to be covered are the same as those topics in the 24-hour TSDF operations online training course, but the reduced training hours of this online course will limit the breadth and depth of information included in the training program.

 Such training may be conducted online.
-One such 8-hour TSDF operations refresher online training course is available by HAZWOPER-OSHA LLC.
-This dedicated online program enables personnel enrolling to refresh and renew their understanding of how operations at TSD facilities may be conducted safely.
-It must be noted that this 8-hour online refresher training course must be taken within 12 months of completing the initial 24-hour TSD facilities initial training course or the previous refresher training program.
+Our OSHA 8-hour TSDF operations refresher online training course is available online and enables employees working with hazardous waste to refresh and renew their understanding of how operations at TSD facilities may be conducted safely.
+It must be noted that this 8-hour online refresher training course must be taken within 12 months of completing the initial 24-hour TSD facilities initial training course or the previous refresher 8-hour HAZWOPER TSDF training program.

 HAZWOPER’s Requirements Regarding Clean Up at TSD Facilities

 Generally, workers of TSD facilities are not expected to be involved in clean-up operations of hazardous wastes.
-However, the OSHA HAZWOPER standard specifies that in instances where an employee may be exposed to safety and health hazards due to a clean-up operation at TSD facilities, they require to have completed the initial 24-hour TSDF operations online training program and thereafter enroll in and complete the 8-hour TSDF operations refresher online training course.
+However, the OSHA HAZWOPER standard specifies that in instances where an employee may be exposed to safety and health hazards due to a clean-up operation at TSD facilities, they require to have completed the initial OSHA 24-hour HAZWOPER TSDF operations online training course and thereafter enroll in and complete the OSHA 8-hour HAZWOPER TSDF operations refresher online training course.